- National Grid Service Emergencies

 - Where you or your home is at risk due to a major water leak from any part of the heating system.

 - Please note: Having no hot water is NOT considered an emergency.
-The only exception is when it affects household members who are frail, elderly or registered disabled.

 - If you smell gas, think you have a gas leak, or are worried that fumes containing carbon monoxide are escaping from a gas appliance, please call the free Gas Emergency Services emergency line immediately on 0800 111 999